WIN DRR Leadership Awards 2022: Excellence award - Finalists

 “Before any disaster hits, women and girls have the primary role and responsibility for caring for a home which includes children, older family members and people with disabilities,” says Esline Garaebiti.
 “Involving women in DRR in Vanuatu means the needs of the most vulnerable people in times of disasters is considered in national, provincial and community disaster risk management planning from preparedness to the recovery.”

-Esline is the Director of the Vanuatu Meteorology and Geohazards Department.
+Esline Garaebiti is the Director General of the Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Environment, Energy and Disaster Management in Vanuatu.
 She has built up geohazards capability in Vanuatu and across the region.

 While working as Geo-Hazards Manager for Vanuatu she initiated the establishment of the Oceania regional seismic network (ORSNET) between Vanuatu, New Caledonia, Solomon Islands, Papua New Guinea, Tonga and Samoa to improve tsunami detection system in the region and to reduce risks of tsunami in these countries.

 “Reducing risks requires the inclusion of women not only in the risk management planning and implementation processes but also in leadership roles,” Esline says.